How Much Do Steel Front Doors Cost in the UK? 2026 Guide

 RC3 (Resistance Class 3)

-- Who needs it: Homeowners with high-value contents, rural properties, or anyone who wants the highest level of residential security available.
-Gerda doors are our recommended RC3 option
+• Who needs it: Homeowners with high-value contents, rural properties, or anyone who wants meaningful sustained-attack resistance.
+Gerda doors reach RC3 as an upgrade on the Optima and Thermo Premium ranges

 Which Rating Should You Choose?

-For most UK homeowners, RC3 or SR3 provides the optimal balance of security and cost.
-RC2 is adequate for general use, but the price difference between RC2 and RC3 is typically only £500-£1,000 — a small premium for a significantly higher level of protection.
+For most UK homeowners, RC2 or RC3 provides the optimal balance of security and cost.
+RC2 is the Gerda standard and is significantly more secure than any composite or timber door.
+The Gerda RC3 upgrade (available on Optima and Thermo Premium) typically adds £500-£1,000 — a small premium for a meaningfully higher level of protection.
+SteelR's RC4 single leaf, unglazed is a step above for higher-risk specifications.
 If your insurance company offers a premium reduction for certified security doors (many do), the upgrade can pay for itself within a few years.

 Gerda Steel Doors: Pricing Breakdown

 Gerda is a Polish manufacturer producing over 100,000 security doors per year.
-They are the most established steel door brand in the UK market, with a reputation built on RC3 certification and extensive design customisation.
+They are the most established steel door brand in the UK market, with BS EN 1627:2011 RC2 as standard, RC3 upgrade available on the Optima and Thermo Premium ranges, and extensive design customisation.

 What Affects Gerda Pricing?